ShaktiKgp/finance-tracker/README.md

-# Web application to track finances using ReactJS, NodeJS, MongoDB, ExpressJS and ChartJS.
+# Web application to track finances using ReactJS, NodeJS, MongoDB, ExpressJS, and ChartJS.

 ## Available Scripts

 ### `npm install`
-Installs the dependencies for te application.\
+Installs the dependencies for the application.

 ### `npm start`